kefaslungu/resourceMonitor/readme.md

 ## Version 21.01

 * Updated psutil dependency to 5.7.3.
-* Windows version message is more concise.
+* Windows version message was shortened.
+* On Windows 8.1, build.revision will be announced as part of Windows version message, similar to Windows 10.

 ## Version 20.09